See 'Mythic Creatures' exhibit at Bishop Museum

 There is free admission for members of the Discovery Society, Florida teachers and active duty military with identification.

-The museum hours are: 10 a.m. to 5 p.m.
+The museum hours are: 10 a.m.-5 p.m.
 Tuesday-Saturday; noon-5 p.m.
 Sunday; closed Mondays, the first Saturday in November, Thanksgiving, Christmas and New Year’s days.

 Reception invitation